Pollinator friendly plants for an Australian garden

 By cultivating a pollinator-friendly garden, you'll enjoy a beautiful landscape all the while contributing to the conservation of vital pollinator species in Australia.

-1. (Grevillea spp.): These native Australian shrubs have vibrant, nectar-rich flowers that attract a variety of birds, bees, and butterflies.
+Grevillea: These native Australian shrubs have vibrant, nectar-rich flowers that attract a variety of birds, bees, and butterflies.
+So gorg in a little vase too!

-5. Banksia (Banksia spp.): These Australian natives have striking flower spikes that provide nectar for birds, bees, and even honey possums.
+Banksia: These Aussie natives have striking flower spikes that provide nectar for birds, bees, and even honey possums.

-6. Daisies (Asteraceae family): Plants like coneflowers (Leucanthemum spp.) and cosmos (Cosmos spp.) attract a wide range of bees and butterflies with their abundant and accessible nectar.
+Daisies: Plants like coneflowers and cosmos attract a wide range of bees and butterflies with lots of and easily accessible nectar.
+They have a “wild garden” vibe and are the flowers pictured in this post’s image.

-8. Tea Tree (Melaleuca spp.): Tea trees offer nectar-rich flowers that attract bees, butterflies, and native birds.
+Tea Tree: Nectar-rich flowers that attract bees, butterflies, and native birds.

-10. Native Sages (Salvia spp.): Salvia species such as Salvia leucophylla and Salvia nemorosa produce tubular flowers that are adored by bees and butterflies.
+Native Sages: Salvia species such as Salvia leucophylla and Salvia nemorosa produce tubular flowers that are adored by bees and butterflies.

 If you are somewhere warm enough, aiming for a diverse range of flowering plants to provide a continuous source of nectar and pollen throughout the seasons can be a good idea.